 How we use your personal information

-We use your personal information for a number of legitimate purposes all in support of the MIT Press and its mission.
+We use your personal information for a number of legitimate purposes all in support of the Institute and its mission.
 Specifically, we use your personal information to:

-If you have concerns about any of these purposes, or how we communicate with you, please contact us at the MIT Press.
+If you have concerns about any of these purposes, or how we communicate with you, please contact us at email@example.com.
 We will always respect a request by you to stop processing your personal information (subject to our legal obligations).

 When we share your personal information

-To perform the functions listed above, it may be necessary to share your personal information with 3rd party websites.
-The MIT Press is not responsible for the privacy practices or the content of these Web sites.
+To perform the functions listed above, it may be necessary to share your personal information with third party software.
+We use MailChimp to store and send email newsletters to you.

 How your information is stored and secured

 We will keep your information until you indicate you want us to delete it.
 Otherwise, we will store it securely.
 You have the option to unsubscribe to marketing emails at any time.

 Rights for Individuals in the European Economic Area

 You have the right in certain circumstances to (1) access your personal information; (2) to correct or erase information; (3) restrict processing; and (4) object to communications, direct marketing, or profiling.
 To the extent applicable, the EU’s General Data Protection Regulation provides further information about your rights.
 You also have the right to lodge complaints with your national or regional data protection authority.

 If you are inclined to exercise these rights, we request an opportunity to discuss with you any concerns you may have.
 To protect the personal information we hold, we may also request further information to verify your identify when exercising these rights.
 Upon a request to erase information, we will maintain a core set of personal data to ensure we do not contact you inadvertently in the future, as well as any information necessary for MIT archival purposes.
 We may also need to retain some financial information for legal purposes, including US IRS compliance.
 In the event of an actual or threatened legal claim, we may retain your information for purposes of establishing, defending against or exercising our rights with respect to such claim.